ergo-services/ergo/docs/meta-processes/web.md

 Pool distributes incoming requests across 20 workers.
 Each worker processes one request at a time.
 System handles 20 concurrent requests.

-**Capacity control**: `PoolSize × WorkerMailboxSize` defines maximum requests the backend accepts.
-With 20 workers and 10 mailbox size, system capacity is 220 requests (20 processing + 200 queued).
-Beyond this, requests are shed - pool cannot forward to workers with full mailboxes.
+**Capacity control**: `PoolSize × WorkerMailboxSize` is how much work the backend holds - with 20 workers and a mailbox of 10 that is 220 requests, 20 in progress and 200 queued.
+It is not an admission limit, and past it requests are not shed quickly.

+What happens instead: the pool cannot place the message, so it drops and logs it.
+Nothing cancels the HTTP request waiting on that message, so the handler waits out `RequestTimeout` and answers **504 Gateway Timeout**.
+Every excess request therefore holds a connection for the whole timeout - five seconds by default.
+Under sustained overload that is worse than a fast rejection: keep `RequestTimeout` short on a public endpoint, watch the pool's `ergo:messages_unhandled`, and reject at the edge if you want a real 503.

 This limits load on backend systems.
 Database handles 20 concurrent queries maximum.
 External API gets 20 parallel requests maximum.
 Worker mailboxes buffer bursts without overwhelming downstream services.